APS Strategic Goal:

 When our stakeholders understand the importance of what we do, they can make informed decisions that positively impact our science—and our world.

-Simply upload an Impact Statement or answer two quick questions by August 31 to get entered into a drawing to win free registration to Plant Health 2026*.
-PLUS if your topic is chosen, you will be publicly recognized as an author and you can add this outreach contribution in your CV or academic packet!
+Share Your Work and Get Noticed!Members: Simply upload an Impact Statement or answer two quick questions.
+APS will take it from there.
+If your topic is chosen, you will be publicly recognized as an author and you can add this outreach contribution in your CV or academic packet!

 |